aulb/notes/array/README.md

 *Further, for every sum encountered, we also determine the number of times the sum `sum - k` has occured already, since it will determine the number of times a subarray with sum `k` has occured up to the current index.
 We increment the count by the same amount.* i.e: We can make two different subarrays with sum `k` at index `i`.

-# Implement Queue Using Stacks
-More straight forward than you think.
-Peek should do something extra for you.

-# Implement Stack Using Queues
-Also more straight forward, O(n) for one of the method is fine.

 # Find First and Last Position of Element in Sorted Array
 Binary search continuosly on the left and right on target (once found).